 Kroger and other stores often attempt to avoid responsibility for their dangerous store conditions by claiming it is the customer’s fault.
 They often claim the customer was not paying attention to where he or she was walking.
 They claim the customer should have seen the dangerous condition and avoided it.
 This common argument does not address how people actually walk and examine their surroundings.
 People do not stare at the ground directly in front of their feet as they walk.
 Instead, people look ahead in the direction where they are traveling.

-If a person turns a corner, gets out of a car or steps around an obstacle, he often will not look at the floor right by his feet.
+If a person turns a corner, gets out of a car, or steps around an obstacle, he often will not look at the floor right by his feet.
 He is looking where is going, not where he is standing.
-As a result, customers may slip on uneven surfaces, slippery substances, pallets and other objects too low for them to see at their feet.
-We have all tripped on a toy or object left on the floor by a child, dog, etc. We didn’t fall because we weren’t watching where we were going.
-We tripped because we looked ahead past the object and didn’t expect something to be on the floor.
+As a result, customers may slip on uneven surfaces, slippery substances, pallets, and other objects too low for them to see at their feet.
+We have all tripped over a toy or other item that a child, dog, etc. dropped on the floor.
+Because we weren’t paying attention to where we were going, we didn’t fall.
+We fell over because we looked past the object and didn’t anticipate seeing something on the ground.
 Customers expect their paths to be clear of obstacles when they travel through stores and parking lots.

 Another tactic by some dishonest store owners is to remove the evidence of any tripping hazard after the customer leaves.
-If you are injured, make a report immediately and take pictures of the hazardous condition and surrounding area.
 If the store owner later claims there was not a dangerous condition, you will have evidence to disprove the false claim.
 Several years ago, the O’Hara Law Firm represented a trip and fall victim who stepped into a hole and injured her back.
 The victim’s relative took pictures of the hole and surrounding area before they left.
 The store owner placed warning scenes at the location after they left and claimed they were there when the customer fell.
-We were able to prove the store owner was lying with the pictures, and consequently, the case settled for a large sum of money.

 If you have been injured in a parking lot, contact the O’Hara Law Firm.
 We have experience representing customers who trip and fall as a result of dangerous conditions.